Five underground walls of water containing hundreds of millions of gallons stand between New Yorkers and their lifeblood of full subway service.

 The water will be sucked into pipes made of hard rubber on the suction end and galvanized steel piping on the discharge end, Snow said.
 They’ll bring water up from the bottom of a tunnel to ground level, where it can be filtered through the storm-water runoff system, he said.

 A 12-inch pump is about eight feet wide and 14 feet long, Snow said.
 The pumps are powered by Deere & Co.
-(DE) or Caterpillar Inc. (CAT) diesel engines and need refueling about once a day when used continuously, giving them an advantage over pumps that depend on a generator or plug-in electricity source, he said.
+(DE:US) or Caterpillar Inc. (CAT:US) diesel engines and need refueling about once a day when used continuously, giving them an advantage over pumps that depend on a generator or plug-in electricity source, he said.

 New York officials knew pumps in the subway system wouldn’t work after a major flood, according to a 2011 report for the state on the effects of a large storm on the New York transportation grid.